 The Danish covered bond market is one of world's oldest, with a 221-year history.
 Its domestic covered bonds account for the largest share of tradable debt in Danish capital markets.
 At present, seven banks are licensed to issue covered bonds.
-It is also the largest globally, with EUR 463bn of outstanding covered bonds at year-end 2022.
-On average, total outstanding covered bonds account for more than 124% of Denmark's GDP.
+It is also the second largest globally, with EUR 465bn of outstanding covered bonds at year-end 2023.
+On average, total outstanding covered bonds account for more than 117% of Denmark's GDP.
 The largest investors into Danish covered bonds are domestic banks.
 However, covered bonds are also bought by international investors and the Danish public pension scheme.

-The outstanding mortgage covered bonds in Finland account for EUR 51.8bn at the end of 2022.
-Of this, Danske Mortgage Bank account for around 8%.
-Total issuance accounts for 19% of GDP, reflecting a strong relevance within the economy.
+The outstanding mortgage covered bonds in Finland account for EUR 48.6bn at the end of 2023.
+Down from its peak of EUR 51.8bn end 2022.
+Of this, Danske Mortgage Bank account for around 10%.
+Total issuance accounts for 16% of GDP, reflecting a strong relevance within the economy.
 The amount of outstanding Finnish covered bonds has increased by more than 70% over the last 10 years.
-This is also evidenced by the increasing number of issuers from six to nine as of 2022.
-2022 also marked a record year in terms of benchmark issuance with a total of EUR 11.4bn.
+This is also evidenced by the increasing number of issuers from six to ten as of 2023.
 The largest issuers are Nordea Mortgage Bank plc followed by OP Mortgage Bank.
 Danske Mortgage Bank ranks next.